nwtoht-ca/healix-docs/docs/using-healix/user-types.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

 # Types of Users in Healix

 ## [Content Manager](#)

 Citizen developers that create or modify plans.
+Users with permissions to author plans can navigate to the Plan Template editor.
+See [Creating Plans](/creating-plans) for more details.

 ## [Administrator](#)

-Staff members of an organization with elevated privileges to control users and plans
+Staff members of an organization with elevated privileges to control users and plans.
+See [Administration](/admin) for more details.

 ## [Staff](#)